alfkoblischke/MMM-PegelAPI/README.md

 # MagicMirror² PegelAPI module
-This is a module for `MagicMirror²`; the purpose of the module is to show you jokes from the JokeAPI.
+This is a module for `MagicMirror²`; the purpose of the module is to show you jokes from the PegelAPI.

 ## Installation
 1. Navigate into your MagicMirror's modules folder and execute git clone https://github.com/alfkoblischke/MMM-PegelAPI.git.
 A new folder will appear navigate into it.